-The experiment annotation defines the default start time (StartTime) in [s], the default stop time (StopTime) in [s], the suitable time resolution for the result grid (Interval) in [s], and the default relative integration tolerance (Tolerance) for simulation experiments to be carried out with the model or block at hand.
-If StartTime is not specified it is assumed to be 0.0.
+The experiment annotation defines the start time (StartTime) in [s], the stop time (StopTime) in [s], the suitable time resolution for the result grid (Interval) in [s], and the relative integration tolerance (Tolerance) for simulation experiments to be carried out with the model or block at hand.
+When Interval or Tolerance is not provided, the tool is responsible for applying appropriate defaults.